Thom Yorke: Early life

-Yorke was born on 7 October 1968 in Wellingborough, Northamptonshire.
+Yorke was born on 7 October 1968 in Wellingborough, Northamptonshire, and as a child lived in the Kingsway area.
 He was born with a paralysed left eye, and underwent five eye operations by the age of six.
 According to Yorke, the last surgery was "botched", giving him a drooping eyelid.
 He decided against further surgery: "I decided I liked the fact that it wasn't the same, and I've liked it ever since.
 And when people say stuff I kind of thought it was a badge of pride, and still do."

 The family moved frequently.
 Shortly after Yorke's birth, his father, a nuclear physicist and later a chemical equipment salesman, was hired by a firm in Scotland.
 The family lived in Lundin Links in Fife until Yorke was seven, and he moved from school to school.
 They settled in Oxfordshire in 1978, where Yorke attended primary school in Standlake.

 Yorke said he knew he would become a rock star after seeing the Queen guitarist Brian May on television for the first time at the age of eight.
-He initially wanted to be a guitarist rather than a singer, but had no one else to sing the songs he was writing.
-He received his first guitar as a child.
-At 10, he made his own guitar, inspired by May's homemade Red Special.
+He received his first guitar as a child, and made his own guitar aged 10, inspired by May's homemade Red Special.
 By 11, he had joined his first band and written his first song.
-Seeing Siouxsie Sioux in concert at the Apollo in 1985 inspired him to become a performer; Yorke said he had never seen anyone "captivate an audience like she did".
+Yorke initially did not aim to become a singer, but had no one to sing the songs he was writing.

-Yorke attended the boys' private school Abingdon in Oxfordshire.
-He felt out of place, and got into physical fights with other students.
+Yorke attended Abingdon, a private boys' school in Oxfordshire.
+He felt out of place and got into physical fights with other students.
 He found sanctuary in the music and art departments, and wrote music for a school production of A Midsummer Night's Dream.
-At school, he performed a vocal recital of a Schubert piece, which helped him find the confidence to become a singer.
+He performed a vocal recital of a Schubert piece, which helped him find the confidence to become a singer.
 He also had classical guitar lessons with his future bandmate Colin Greenwood.
 Terence Gilmore-James, the Abingdon director of music, recalled Yorke as "forlorn and a little isolated" thanks to his unusual appearance, but talkative and opinionated.
 He said Yorke was "not a great musician", unlike his future bandmate Jonny Greenwood, but a "thinker and experimenter".
 Yorke later credited the support of Gilmore-James and the head of the art department for his success.